Frequently Asked Questions

-You can upgrade from CPR/AED Level C to HCP (Health Care Provider) by attending a CPR Recertification course.
-You will be required to attend the full course (not just the HCP component).
+You can upgrade from CPR/AED Level C to Basic Life Support (Health Care Provider) by attending a BLS course.
+You will be required to attend the full course.

 The Workplace Safety and Insurance Board (WSIB) regulates workplace safety education in Ontario and has set laws regarding first aid called Regulation 1101.
 Per Regulation 1101: “All employers covered by the Workplace Safety and Insurance Act (the Act) are

 required to have first aid equipment, facilities, and trained personnel in all workplaces.”.
 Click Here to view Regulation 1101.

 Employers must ensure that their first aid station is at all times in the charge of a trained worker who holds a valid Emergency First Aid certificate .
 They must work in the immediate vicinity of first aid kit that contains the specific supplies as listed in the regulation and is known as an Ontario section 8 First Aid kit.

 For employers with 6 to 15 employees

 Employers must ensure that their first aid station is at all times in the charge of a trained worker who holds a valid Standard First Aid certificate .
 They must work in the immediate vicinity of first aid kit that contains the specific supplies as listed in the regulation and is known as an Ontario section 9 First Aid kit.